MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-transfer-bank-funds.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: bank account transfer, multiple currencies ms.date: 10/01/2019
+ms.search.keywords: bank account transfer, multiple currencies ms.date: 12/13/2019
 ms.author: sgroespe

 ---
 # Transfer Bank Funds
-You may sometimes need to transfer an amount from one bank account to another.
-To do this, you must post the a transaction in the general journal.
+You may sometimes need to transfer an amount from one bank account in [!INCLUDE[d365fin](includes/d365fin_md.md)] to another.
+To do this, you must post the a transaction on the **General Journal** page.
 The task varies depending on whether the bank accounts use the same currency or different currencies.

 ## To post a transfer between bank accounts with the same currency code
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Journal**, and then choose the related link.